samsquire/ideas3/README.md

 * Define what should happen while some thing fails while doing some other thing.
 * Errors are provided with full context of the initiating request.

-# 23. Cache aware programming
+# 23. Cache aware programming libraries

 It should be possible to write a system that is cache-aware.
 There is process for loading data into each of the caches in the architecture.
 Even if its a warm up loop that loads data through the system.
 There are multiple levels of caches in modern computer systems: